 Patrick was the younger brother of John Theriault, one of my closest friends from Washington University days in St. Louis.
 John shared the adjoining apartment on the third floor at 61 Empire with another St. Louis transplant with whom I had gone to high school, Charlie Moseley.
 John and Charlie had met the previous year in Germany where John had been stationed in the U.S. Army and Charlie was visiting with a mutual friend.

-Once there he suggested that if I was looking for a port in the storm I could come up to visit in the fall of `73.
-Though I had a grant to cover a portion of my tuition for the coming school year, I decided to take John up on his offer.
+Once in Boston, John suggested that if I was looking for a port in the storm, I should come up to visit in the fall of `73.
+Though I had a grant to cover my tuition for the coming school year, I decided to take John up on his offer.

 Well, those five months in Boston in ’73 (August till December) proved magical.
 Charlie regulated the turntable in the apartment, an extension of his bartending days at Duff’s Restaurant in the Central West End of St. Louis.
-The Eagles, Jonathan Edwards, Crosby, Stills & Nash, Harold Melvin & The Blue Notes, and Buffalo Springfield all boomed from our third-floor windows out into the muddy Boston heat hard by the Charles River.
-I got a job at the end of the block pumping gas at the Merit gas station hard along the Mass Turnpike, and we spent our nights clubbing at the haunts along Harvard Ave. in Brighton and over in Cambridge.
+The Eagles, Jonathan Edwards, Crosby, Stills & Nash, Harold Melvin & The Blue Notes, and Buffalo Springfield all boomed from our third-floor windows into the muddy Boston heat hard by the Charles River.
+I got a job at the end of the block at the Merit gas station hard along the Mass Turnpike before the onset of the Arab Oil Embargo, and we spent our nights clubbing at the haunts along Harvard Ave. in Brighton and across the Charles River in Cambridge.
 In all ways needed, it was a season of liberation.

 With a sense of regret, then, I drove back to St. Louis for the Christmas holiday in December of `73 with two other Bostonians with St. Louis roots.
 It snowed hard the entire time, and our Datsun 510 had a difficult time in the blinding conditions.
 Fortunately, we had a full bag of grass and a working stereo to ease our anxiety and lighten our mood.

-Settling back into the third-floor apartment with Patrick while searching for a better paying gig than pumping gas, I fell into a comfortable routine.
-My friend John had been a decorated high school runner growing up in Dayton, Ohio, and then a member of the track and cross country teams at Wash.
-U. After moving to Boston he had once again taken up the sport as Boston had a rich history of running tied to the Boston Marathon.
+Fast forward to August 1974.
+Settling back into the third-floor apartment on Empire Street with Patrick while searching for a better gig than pumping gas, I fell into a comfortable routine.
+My friend John had been a decorated high school runner growing up in Dayton, Ohio, and then ran track and cross country at Wash.
+U. After moving to Boston, he had returned to the sport as Boston had a rich history of running tied to the Boston Marathon.
 And though I was still a cigarette smoker, I too began to run a little after John had introduced me to a number of guys who were members of the recently convened Greater Boston Track Club.

 Since I was unsure I’d fully take to the game, I didn’t see the value in spending on top-of-the-line shoes.
-Accordingly, my first pair of running shoes cost me all of $9.00 at a small shoe store on Harvard Ave in Brighton.
+My first pair of running shoes cost me all of $9.00 at a small shoe store on Harvard Ave in Brighton.

-This was also around the time that I also did something about my professional future.
-Though I had studied to be a teacher, I had been told hundreds of times, ‘you sound like you’re on the radio.
+This was also around the time that I did something about my professional future.
+Though I had studied to be a teacher, and spent two semesters student teaching back in St. Louis, I had been told hundreds of times, ‘you sound like you’re on the radio.
 You ought to go into broadcasting’.
 Eventually, I took heed.

 Opening the Yellow Pages, I began calling radio stations in the Boston area, telling anyone who would listen how 50,000 Polish children couldn’t all be wrong, and I should be hired immediately.

 Upon this meager outreach, I received a handful of auditions.
-The first man I spoke to about a career in broadcasting was Arnie “Woo-Woo” Ginsburg a legendary Boston rock n roll deejay.
-While Arnie didn’t offer me a position, the fine folks at WLLH / WSSH in Lowell, Mass. did the same station where Ed McMahon, sidekick to Tonight Show host Johnny Carson, got his start 20 miles north of Boston in the Merrimack Valley.
+The first man I spoke to about a career in broadcasting was Arnie “Woo-Woo” Ginsburg a legendary Boston rock ‘n’ roll deejay.
+While Arnie didn’t offer me a position, the fine folks at WLLH / WSSH in Lowell, Mass. did.
+WLLH was the same station where Ed McMahon, sidekick to Tonight Show host Johnny Carson, got his start 20 miles north of Boston in the Merrimack Valley.

 I embarked upon this new venture using the pseudonym Oliver Caine.
 If I was going to fail, let it not be as Toni Reavis.